FREE Case Evaluation

 Maryland Harassment and Stalking Law

 Harassment and stalking are considered criminal offenses in Maryland, and are handled by laws separate from those that pertain to similar crimes such as extortion and making threats.
-Both stalking and harassment are covered by Title 3, Subtitle 8 of the Maryland criminal law code, with various codes within this section pertaining to the definitions of stalking and harassment, as well as their related penalties.
+Both stalking and harassment are covered by Title 3, Subtitle 8 of the Maryland Criminal Law code, with various codes within this section pertaining to the definitions of stalking and harassment, as well as their related penalties.
 Crimes closely connected to stalking, such as surveillance and other crimes against privacy, are covered by Title 3, Subtitle 9 of the Maryland criminal law code.
-If you’re charged with any of these crimes, you could face a misdemeanor conviction as well as a jail sentence of up to 5 years and fines of up to $5,000.
+If you’re charged with any of these crimes, you could face a misdemeanor conviction as well as a jail sentence of up to five years and fines of up to $5,000.00.
 A seasoned Maryland harassment / stalking lawyer can fight these charges, examining each detail of your case to build a strong defense.

 - Serious bodily injury